Freehold Area Open Door

 Freehold

-Freehold Area Open Door, Inc. (Open Door) is a non-profit 501(c3) nondenominational agency that provides emergency food, emergency funding, mentoring and scholarships to those in need from the Freehold area.
+Freehold Area Open Door, Inc. (Open Door) is a non-profit 501(c3) nondenominational agency that provides emergency food, emergency funding, mentoring, and scholarships to those in need from the Freehold area.

 Food Pantry Program

 Starting 3-1-24, clients participating in the Choice pantry may come once per calendar month, no appointment necessary.
-Clients will receive a 3-5 day supply of non-perishables, plus dairy and meat items, and must arrive before 2pm.
+Clients will receive a 3-5 day supply of non-perishables, plus dairy and meat items, and must arrive before 2:00 pm.

 Advocacy Program